Thoughts on “AI is easy to control” by Pope & Belrose

 Section 3 talks about what if anything we learn from “human alignment”, including some background on how I think about human innate drives.

 Section 4 argues that pretty much the whole essay would need to be thrown out if future AI is trained in a substantially different way from current LLMs.
-If this strikes you as a bizarre unthinkable hypothetical, yes I am here to tell you that other types of AI do actually exist, and I specifically discuss the example of “brain-like AGI” (a version of actor-critic model-based RL), spelling out a bunch of areas where the essay makes claims that wouldn’t apply to that type of AI, and more generally how it would differ from LLMs in safety-relevant ways.
+If this strikes you as a bizarre unthinkable hypothetical, yes I am here to tell you that other types of AI do actually exist, and I specifically discuss the example of “brain-like AGI” (a version of actor-critic model-based RL), spelling out a bunch of areas where the essay makes claims that wouldn’t apply to that type of AI, and more generally how brain-like AGI would differ from LLMs in safety-relevant ways.

 1. Even if controllable AI has an “easy” technical solution, I’d still be pessimistic about AI takeover